-John Weekes, an expert in international trade policy and trade agreements, joined Bennett Jones in 2010.
+John Weekes, an expert in international trade policy and trade agreements, joined Bennett Jones as a senior business advisor in 2010.

 He represented Canada in trade negotiations and at various international trade meetings.
 He was Canada’s ambassador to the WTO from 1995 to 1999.
 From 1991 to 1994 he served as Canada’s chief negotiator for NAFTA.
 He was ambassador to GATT during the Uruguay Round of multilateral trade negotiations.
 In the 1970s, he participated in the Tokyo Round of GATT negotiations.